ray2day/ray2day/README.md

 - learn to develop webapps and -services using the ASP.NET frame work; Razor pages, MVC etcetera with main focus on Blazor (mainly self study)
 - Udemy courses related to (advanced) C# OOP programming, ASP.NET Core, ASP.NET, MVC, Web API, WASM, Blazor, Xamarin Forms
 - reading books like 'C# 9 and .Net 5 Modern Cross-Platform Development' and 'Handboek ASP.NET Core 3.1'
-- still having conversations with professionals in the workfield to help me to choose my path in coding
+- having conversations with professionals in the workfield to help me to choose my path in coding
-- share knowledge with former fellow students through Discord
+- share knowledge with fellow C# and .NET students through Discord
 - getting used more working with git and GitHub

 **As far learning C# and .NET concerned I WANT TO / PLANNED TO learn & goals:**
 - improve my C# and ASP.NET skills even more...
 - a new postbachelor college education / advanced course C# (ASP.NET web forms) at Avans+ hogeschool (start February 2022)
-- learn the ins- and outs of Visual Studio 2022
+- learn the ins- and outs of C# 10, NET 6 and Visual Studio 2022
 - want to do an official Scrumm / Agile course

 >> find a great employer where I can have a great job in coding and expand my coding skills

 **And if time left I would like to:**
-- working with Xamarin / XCode
+- working with Xamarin / mono (building IOS / and other mobile applications)
-- building IOS / and other mobile applications
+- improve my Xcode skills
 - learn other programming languages
 - learn C and C++
 - learn Unity game development